-The client was from Brazil and she was attending SDSU on a student visa.
-She had began dating the boyfriend six months prior to the incident.
-After a night of drinking there was an altercation in the apartment the two shared.
-The police arrived on scene and immediately took the side of the boyfriend.
-He had a scratch on his neck and the security guards already on scene informed the police that the client was very angry and screaming at the boyfriend.
+The client was from Brazil, and she was attending SDSU on a student visa.
+She had begun dating her boyfriend six months prior to the incident.
+After a night of drinking, there was an altercation in the apartment the two shared.
+The police arrived on the scene and immediately took the side of the boyfriend.
+He had a scratch on his neck, and the security guards already on the scene informed the police that the client was very angry and screaming at the boyfriend.
 The police determined that they only needed to get one side of the story before arresting the client.
-The lead officer spent 10 mins talking to the boyfriend and he did not interview the client or an eye witness.
+The lead officer spent 10 minutes talking to the boyfriend, and he did not interview the client or an eyewitness.

-When the police arrived, the ex-boyfriend was already on scene.
+When the police arrived, the ex-boyfriend was already on the scene.
 The police decided to make the arrest before they ever spoke to the ex-boyfriend.
-The police never asked about whether the 27-year-old boyfriend had ever been abusive on prior occasions or did they check the client for injuries or do any real investigation into what exactly took place.
-Once the boyfriend learned that the client would be arrested he immediately tried to stop the arrest, but his requests were ignored.
+The police never asked about whether the 27-year-old boyfriend had ever been abusive on prior occasions, nor did they check the client for injuries or do any real investigation into what exactly took place.
+Once the boyfriend learned that the client would be arrested, he immediately tried to stop the arrest, but his requests were ignored.

-The client was charged in San Diego Superior Court and was giving a plea offer of 90 days in jail, a year long domestic violence class, probation.
+The client was charged in San Diego Superior Court and was given a plea offer of 90 days in jail, a year-long domestic violence class, probation.
 Any conviction would have meant immediate deportation back to Brazil.
 Mr. Griffin immediately began investigating the case.
 This is where he learned of the prior domestic violence committed by the People’s “victim.”
-Despite the available evidence the prosecutor refused to dismiss the case.
+Despite the available evidence, the prosecutor refused to dismiss the case.

-Mr. Griffin was able to successfully cross examine all of the police officers to point out the omissions in their investigation.
-This included getting the officers to admit that they walked by the only eye witnesses five times and and failed to get his statement.
+Mr. Griffin was able to successfully cross-examine all of the police officers to point out the omissions in their investigation.
+This included getting the officers to admit that they walked by the only eyewitnesses five times and failed to get his statement.
 The officers also failed to learn about the prior instances where the alleged victim had abused the client.
-The entire trial lasted seven days and after all the evidence and closing arguments had been presented, the jury returned NOT GUILTY verdicts to all three charges.
+The entire trial lasted seven days, and after all the evidence and closing arguments had been presented, the jury returned NOT GUILTY verdicts to all three charges.
 The jury only needed to deliberate for fifteen minutes before it came back with the full acquittal.